Drahi says to be chairman of combined Numericable-SFR

-PARIS Patrick Drahi said he plans to be chairman of the new company created by combining his cable group, Numericable NUME.PA, with Vivendi's (VIV.PA) SFR, although he has not yet decided on the top executive posts.
+PARIS, March 17 Patrick Drahi said he plans to be chairman of the new company created by combining his cable group, Numericable, with Vivendi's SFR, although he has not yet decided on the top executive posts.

 "I do not have a dividend policy at this stage" for Numericable-SFR, he told a news conference on Monday.